redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/10/README.md

 1. Once allocated, a WebAssembly memory page cannot be deallocated until that program terminates.
 1. Memory allocated by the host environment can be shared with one or more WebAssembly modules.
     * A reference to the host memory must be supplied at the time the WebAssembly module is instantiated
-    * If multiple WebAssembly modules need access the same block of memory,[^4] this is  possible, but you must use the compiler option `--enable-threads`
+    * If multiple WebAssembly modules need access the same block of memory, this is  possible, but you must use the compiler option `--enable-threads`
 1. Memory allocated by the WebAssembly module can be shared with host environment, but only if it has been explicitly exported
 1. You, the developer, are responsible for keeping track of what data lives at which location within linear memory.
 How you choose to do this is entirely up to you, but as mentioned in the section above on memory safety, you must take care of ensuring that:
     * `store` and `load` instructions remain within the bounds of your data structures